15 Practical Tips for Gen Z Graduates Entering the Workforce in the UK

 3. Gain experience through short-term roles

 Prioritise financial stability and happiness while keeping an eye on long-term career goals.
 Doing a part-time job provides greater flexibility, time for self-development, and the opportunity to form connections with others.
-Read our tips on how to write a CV for a part-time job.

-4. Tailor your application
+4. Tailor every job application

 • Make a list of keywords appearing in the job description and incorporate them into your CV and cover letter to ensure it is ATS-friendly.